aetrna300bpm/8583_20022_UPS/README.md

 ```
 ---
 ## 5. Disclaimer
-1. As this was developed by an IT guy, the proposed model only serves as a philosophy and a toolkit, while concrete and specific implementation should be left to the BA team to develop.
+1. As this was developed by an IT guy, the proposed model only serves as a philosophy and a toolkit, while concrete and specific implementation (explicit mappings/dialects) should be left to the BA team to develop.
-2. This thing was developed for use in a financial switch, specifically in the ACH department.
-But its usage, as a tool for translation of ISO 8583 and ISO 20022 for interoperability between different financial message formats can be applied for commercial banks too.
+2. This architecture was developed for use in a financial switch, specifically in the ACH department.
+However, its usage as a tool for translation between ISO 8583 and ISO 20022 can be applied to commercial banks aiming for interoperability.
-3. The thing is originally made to be used with JPOS and by extension Java, but the ideas are agnostic to technology: one can implement this in whatever one is used to.
+3. The original PoC is tailored for use with JPOS and Java, but the concepts are completely technology-agnostic: one can implement this Hub-and-Spoke design in whatever stack is most suitable.
 4. Loss of data between conversions is inevitable.
 There will be fields existing in one standard but not in another.
-This will be handled by passing in default values, but the more important information is preserved (by the engineering of part 2).
+This can be handled by passing in default values, but the more important information is preserved (by the engineering of part 2).